clux/facemaulers/npcs/irae.md

 ## Actions
 - Cast spell DC21 (maybe Twin)
-- Fly up and usse 4 Motes from Crown
+- Fly up and use 4 Motes from Crown
 - Teleport away (when near death)
 - Scythe attacks: 2 straight attacks, one wave
   * Straight attack: +17 hit, 30-40 dmg each most necro
-  * Wave attack: fan out nova, 20 ft cylinder, 25 necro dmg
+  * Wave attack: fan out nova, 20 ft cylinder, ditto, but costs overchannel or 2 straight attacks
-- Legendary Actions:
+- Reactions (2 per round, via the Eye):
+  * Counterspell (she knows what spell is cast due to the eye)
+  * Shield
+  * Misty Step
-  * Deflect attack (scythe splits and parries)
+  * Deflect Ranged Attack (scythe splits and parries)
-  * Invis/Flight bop away
+- Bonus Actions:
+  * Crown of Stars

+NB: the deflect is a combo of her war magic deflection. technically it should have used her reaction as well, but she needs some high level action economy.
+Have put it on the scythe.

 ## Magic Items
 NB: These COULD drop.
 Don't overdo it.
 Although campaign end, so...